 How Accurate Is Deepgram?
 Nova-3 Benchmarks, Independently Checked

 Deepgram claims a 5.26% median word error rate for Nova-3 (February 2025) on batch audio — but independent benchmarks, including Artificial Analysis's WER Index, measure Nova-3 at roughly 7–10% on real-world recordings.
-That gap doesn't make Deepgram inaccurate: it is the fastest major STT API in independent testing and beats Whisper Large-v3 on streaming latency.
+In our own July 2026 first-hand benchmark of 14 speech-to-text models across 904 audio files and 16 datasets, Nova-3 English averaged 12.3% WER across our English test set — behind Speechmatics Enhanced (10.0% English), matching Whisper-1 (11.9%) and Universal-2 (11.9%) on aggregate, and underperforming on non-English (FLEURS German 8.0% vs AssemblyAI Universal-3.5's 2.6%).
+That gap doesn't make Deepgram inaccurate: it is the fastest major STT API in independent testing and its purpose-built streaming API remains the right choice for real-time voice agents, where Speechmatics (batch only for public users) is not appropriate.
 It does mean vendor numbers and your audio are different things.
 Here's the evidence, scenario by scenario.

 WER (Word Error Rate) = (Substitutions + Deletions + Insertions) / total reference words — the NIST-standard ASR accuracy metric.
 Lower is better.
 Every number on this page is labeled as either a vendor claim or an independent measurement, with links in the Methodology & Sources section.